BMI Calculator | Check your BMI | WW UK - WeightWatchers

 If our BMI calculator finds that your BMI is outside of the healthy range, we recommend you talk to your doctor before making any big changes.
 However, there are some small steps you can take towards a healthier lifestyle to achieve your weight loss goals.
 Browse our Recipes page for delicious, healthy meals and get expert advice on everything from exercise to sleep in our Healthy Living Hub.

 How to lower your BMI with WW

 Stepping on the scales may seem daunting, but once you know your weight, you’re in a good place to make an action plan for success.
-The WW+ programme offers a safe and sustainable way to lose weight, at a rate of around 1-2lb per week, without having to count calories or go hungry.
-You can choose from three different plans - Digital, Unlimited Workshops + Digital, and our new Digital 360 membership.
+The PersonalPoints programme offers a safe and sustainable way to lose weight, at a rate of around 1-2lb per week, without having to count calories or go hungry.
+You can choose from two different plans - Digital and Unlimited Workshops + Digital membership.
 Each one offers something a bit different, so there’s bound to be one that fits in with your lifestyle.

 Dishes to help keep your BMI in the healthy range

 The BMI scale is the same for both men and women.
 It takes into account a person’s height and weight.

 BMI is a simple calculation using a person’s height and weight.
 The formula is BMI = lb/in2 where kg is a person’s weight in pounds and in2 is their height in inches squared.
 Enter your weight and height into our BMI calculator to find your result.

 For most adults, at most ages, an ideal BMI is in the 18.5 to 24.9 range.

 A BMI of 18.5–24.9 is considered “normal” weight with a low risk of poor health, while anything above or below may indicate a higher risk of poor health.